Alliance of opposition parties says it will resign ahead of the presidential poll.

 The COAS [chief of army staff] should be declared ineligible and until a decision on the petition, the election should be stayed,” Ausaf Ali said, shortly before he filed the petition on behalf of Ahmad.

-Ahmad resigned from his supreme court posy in 2000 rather than swear allegiance to Musharraf, who seized power in a coup a year earlier.
+Ahmad is a former supreme court judge who resigned in 2000 rather than swear allegiance to Musharraf, an army general who seized power in a coup in 1999.

-Makhdoom Amin Fahim, who is also standing in the vote and represents the party led by Benazir Bhutto has also urged the court to halt the election.
+Makhdoom Amin Fahim, who is contesting the vote and represents the party led by Benazir Bhutto, a former prime minister, has also urged the court to halt the vote.